 Beds and Mats

-A bed or mat is only needed when we are working the lessons requiring their use.
+A bed or mat is only needed for lessons requiring their use.

 It’s very important to keep your dog interested and motivated during training.
 Please make sure you have a variety of broken-up or bite-sized food treats, chew toys, or some other high-value reward ready to go and easy to access before the start of each lesson.
 Timing of their delivery is critical to reinforcing correct responses.